Karthick-71/api_building_in_python/README.md

-# API Building in Python with Redis
+# API Building in Python for Redis server

-This project demonstrates how to build a RESTful API using FastAPI and Redis in Python for key-value data storage operations.
+This project demonstrates how to build a RESTful API using FastAPI for Redis in Python for key-value data storage operations.

 ## Table of Contents
 - [Overview](#overview)